 Commercial property has provided investment opportunities for generations of New Zealanders.
 Options range from direct property ownership to investing in shares of commercial property companies.
-While most Kiwis are more familiar with residential property investment, there has been increasing interest in commercial property over the years.
+While most Kiwis are more familiar with residential property investment, there has been increasing interest in commercial property investments over the years.
 Most recently, market commentators have reported a surge in interest following the announcement of new laws for residential investment.
 While commercial property investment is very different, there are plenty of experienced professionals ready to help.
-Whether you’re simply curious about investing in commercial property or keen to get started, this guide will help you understand the basics of direct commercial property investment.
+Whether you’re simply curious about investing in commercial property or keen to get started, this guide will help you understand the basics of direct commercial investments.

 Why invest in commercial property?

 People choose to get into commercial property for a wide range of reasons.
 Some are substantial investors, while others see it as a way to reduce risk by adding diversity to their investment portfolio.
 Many of the reasons are similar to those of residential property investors.
 Here are some typical examples:

 - Because their business is renting its premises and they’d prefer to own their own

 - To achieve a better long-term return than is currently available through other investments

 - To avoid having all their funds in one type of investment